CVUUS Library Book and Materials Selection Policy

 Procedure for Reconsideration of Materials

-1. An individual who has an active concern about library material and seriously questions its presence in CVUUS Library is encouraged, in the spirit of the CVUUS Communications Covenant, to talk directly to the library coordinator, the minister, and/or the Director of Religious Exploration (DRE) about the concern.
+1. An individual who has an active concern about library material and seriously questions the presence of an item in CVUUS Library is encouraged, in the spirit of the CVUUS Communications Covenant, to talk directly to the library coordinator, the minister, and/or the Director of Religious Exploration (DRE) about the concern.

 2. These three (i.e., minister, DRE, and library coordinator), upon learning of the individual’s concern, will mutually inform each other of it, maintaining confidentiality around the concern.